je-suis-rpg/Comp-Sci-Mini-Tutorials/README.md

 Most of the students reading these files have only experience of python and/or (a third parties) pseudocode so the practices of explicitly declaring types
 (and even considering them at all) and working with pointers will be new to them.

-For some, this will be the first time that they will have seen classes and objects etc programmed in this fine a detail.
+For some, this will also be the first time that they will have seen classes and objects etc programmed in this fine a detail.

+In addition, concepts specific to C++ are explored also.
+For example, function overloading, virtual functions, STL etc.